Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/full-stack-react.md

 <br>
 <br>

-**Awesome, we can now verify that our state is there using the react dev tools extension**
+Try to verify that our state is there using the react dev tools extension

+Oops, you should see a CORS error in the console.
+Let's fix that now.

 <br>
 <br>